baton96/Complex-Networks/README.md

 # Complex-Networks
-University project for the course of "Complex Networks"
+Set of Python projects related to complex networks implemented for the course of "Complex Networks"

 # [A1.
 Structural descriptors of complex networks](A1)
 Calculation of structural descriptors of complex networks given several undirected complex networks in Pajek format (*.net), grouped in three categories: